Speakers

 Wilhelm Ostwald and the birth of modern catalysis

-From the emergence of technical chemistry and the concept of a catalyst around 1600 (Libavius) to modern chemistry around 1900 (Ostwald).
+From the emergence of technical chemistry and the concept of catalysts around 1600 (Libavius) to modern chemistry around 1900 (Ostwald).

-History of chemistry, heterogeneous catalysis, 1st and 2nd law of thermodynamics, chemical equilibrium, irreversible processes, kinetics, activation energy, technical applications.
+History of chemistry, heterogeneous catalysis, 1st and 2nd laws of thermodynamics, chemical equilibrium, irreversible processes, kinetics, activation energy, technical applications.

-Target group: teachers and students of scientific advanced courses - Duration: 45 - 60 minutes
+Target group: Teachers and students of advanced science courses – Duration: 45 - 60 minutes

 Paracelsus — genius instead of chemistry

-Paracelsus' life and importance for today's chemistry.
-Development and application of chemical models from the Middle Ages to the present day — from genius to engineer.
-Importance of personal appearance for the acceptance of scientific views, development of chemical models as interaction between theory and practice, 1st and 2nd law of thermodynamics, acid-base theory, technical applications.
+Paracelsus' life and significance for chemistry today.
+Development and application of chemical models from the Middle Ages to the present day - from genius to engineer.
+Importance of personal appearance for the acceptance of scientific views, development of chemical models as an interaction between theory and practice, 1st and 2nd law of thermodynamics, acid-base theory, technical applications.

-Target group: Teachers and students of scientific advanced courses - Duration: 45 - 60 minutes
+Target group: Teachers and students of advanced science courses – Duration: 45 - 60 minutes

-Hydrogen bonds, dipole molecules, dissociation, acid-base theory, mesomerism, activation energy, 1st and 2nd law of thermodynamics, entropy and enthalpy, free reaction enthalpy, irreversible processes, chemical equilibrium, kinetics and catalysis, technical applications.
+Hydrogen bonding, dipole molecules, dissociation, acid-base theory, mesomeric energy, activation energy, 1st and 2nd law of thermodynamics, entropy and enthalpy, free reaction enthalpy, irreversible processes, chemical equilibrium, kinetics and catalysis, technical applications.

-Target group: Teachers and students of scientific advanced courses - Duration: 45 - 60 minutes
+Target group: Teachers and students of advanced science courses – Duration: 45 - 60 minutes

 The three-hour workshop will cover the following topics: